nvjome/chirpy-blog/_drafts/ar-15-build.md

 | :------------- | :----- | :----------------- |
 | Vortex |  |  |

 I chose the Vortex Spitfire Gen 2 with 3x magnification.
-I've found the 3x magnification is low enough that close range acquisition is reasonably quick while still giving a bit more oomph at mediom-long ranges.
+I've found the 3x magnification is low enough that close range acquisition is reasonably quick while still giving a bit more visibility at medium ranges.
 I also like that it is a prism optic which prevents dot blur if you have an astigmatism.
 Some dislikes include the coarse adjustments (1 moa per click) and the short eye relief and small eye box.

+## Assembly Notes

+This build went together quite well considering it was my first, but I still had a few issues during assembly.

+I was unsure of how far the buffer tube should screw into the threads on the lower as the Aero tube was a little different than the generic tubes in the videos I watched.
+I just screwed it in as far as possible while still allowing the buffer catch pin to move freely and not sticking out beyond the end of the threads to prevent interference with the upper.

+The Aero lower receiver includes a set screw that can be used to tighten up any wiggle room between the upper and lower receivers. unfortunately, this is only accessible with the hand grip removed.
+The screw also tends to loosen when removing disassembling for cleaning.
+My solution was to apply thread locker to the threads and tighten the screw until any receiver wiggle is gone but disassembly is still possible.

+The biggest issue I had wasn't with the assembly but during the first test fires.
+The bolt catch wasn't correctly holding back the bolt after the last round in a magazine.
+I talk more about that in my [previous post]({% post_url 2024-01-20-ar-15-bolt-catch-problems %}).